 - ADD CHEESE Again, not traditional, but I sometimes add a shower of queso, Parm, or other aged cheese.

-- MAKE IT VEGAN Switch out the chicken stock with water or vegetable stock.
+- MAKE THREE SISTERS SOUP VEGAN Switch out the chicken stock with water or vegetable stock.

 - The Best Stuffed Pepper Soup